 Better scorekeeping and scorecards

-Scorecards and scorekeeping are simply the methods of feedback.
+Scorecards and scorekeeping are simply methods to provide feedback.
 Make them better and you will be improving your key motivational tool: immediate feedback.

 Clearly Defined Goals